Website relaunch without ranking loss: The complete guide

 - Conversion rate analysis

-- Ranking development for top keywords
+- Ranking trends for top keywords

-- Analyze Core Web Vitals field data
+- Analyze Core Web Vitals Field Data

-- Evaluate content performance of new pages
+- Evaluate the content performance of the new pages

-This section deserves special attention because this is where most mistakes happen.
+This section deserves special attention, because this is where most mistakes happen.

 Implementation methods:

-| Method | Suitable For | Performance |
+| Method | Suitable for | Performance |

 |---|---|---|

-| .htaccess (Apache) | Apache servers | Fast |
+| .htaccess (Apache) | Apache server | Fast |

-| nginx.conf | Nginx servers | Very fast |
+| nginx.conf | Nginx server | Very fast |

-| CMS plugin | WordPress, Payload | Easy |
+| CMS Plugin | WordPress, Payload | Simple |

-| Edge redirects | Vercel, Cloudflare | Very fast |
+| Edge Redirects | Vercel, Cloudflare | Very fast |

-| JavaScript redirect | - | Poor (avoid!) |
+| JavaScript Redirect | – | Bad (avoid!) |

-| Meta refresh | - | Poor (avoid!) |
+| Meta Refresh | – | Bad (avoid!) |

 Example .htaccess: